A nutritionally balanced, low-calorie, high-fibre feed for leisure horses and ponies, containing essential nutrients for healthy hooves.

 Feed 500g of Healthy Hooves Molasses Free per 100kg of your horse's bodyweight.
 Fibre weighs very little compared to mixes or cubes.
 It is important to weigh your scoop to ensure that you are feeding the correct amount.
 A large Stubbs scoop holds approximately 500grams.

-Ingredients: Oat Straw, alfalfa pellets, dried alfalfa, NIS pellets, rape seed oil, garlic, vitamin and mineral premix.
+Oat straw, alfalfa pellets, dried alfalfa, rape seed oil, garlic, vitamin and mineral premix.

 The visual appearance of the actual product may vary due to environmental conditions during growth and time of harvest.